Therapeutic Thinking

 (Day 1 face to face – Ealing Education Centre, days 2 and 3 online via Microsoft Teams)

-Book via CPD online on the links below:
+Book via CPD online

 Network meetings